 4. Applying to Ontario Universities

 There are 17 medical schools in Canada with 6 in Ontario.
-Within Ontario, it is common to receive 2,500+ applications for 170-280 spots.
+Ontario's medical schools receive 2,500+ applications for 170-280 spots.
 Given the degree of competition, students are advised to consider and prepare for a variety of career options rather than having a narrow and exclusive focus on medicine.
-Once admitted, the cost of medical school in Canada ranges greatly and is dependent on each educational institution.
-For the 2020-2021 year, the cost of tuition ranged between $28,500 (University of Ottawa) to $25,286 (University of Toronto).
+The cost of medical school in Canada varies greatly between universities.
+For the 2021-2022 year, the cost of tuition ranged from $25,490 (University of Toronto) and $28,500 (University of Ottawa).

 - In addition to the online application, refer to each university’s admission requirements for supplementary information that might be required.
-Applications are due through OMSAS October 1, 2021.
+Applications are due through OMSAS on October 3, 2022.

-- It is recommended that applicants allow between 10-25 hours for preparation of their application and if a personal statement is required, allow plenty of time for editing and refining.
+- It is recommended that applicants allow between 10-25 hours to prepare their application and if a personal statement is required, allow plenty of time for editing and refining.

-- Refer to the OMSAS website for a listing of upcoming Medical School information events/sessions in the Fall: https://www.ouac.on.ca/omsas/
+- Refer to the OMSAS website for a list of upcoming medical school information events/sessions in the fall.

 Qualifying to practice in Canada with an international medical degree requires a number of accreditation steps.
 For full details consult: